cezarypiatek/cezarypiatek.github.io/src/content/post/mocking-outgoing-http-requests-p2/index.md

 ## WireMockInspector
-To simplify the troubleshooting process I created a small cross-platform app called `WireMockInspector` which is available as open source under [WireMock-Net/WireMockInspector](https://github.com/WireMock-Net/WireMockInspector) project.
+To simplify the troubleshooting process, I created a small cross-platform app called `WireMockInspector` which is available as open source under [WireMock-Net/WireMockInspector](https://github.com/WireMock-Net/WireMockInspector) project.
 WireMockInspector combines data returned by `__admin/requests` and `__admin/mappings` endpoints and presents it in a very clear way.
-Having everything visual in a one place should save a lot of time while investigating problems of unmatched requests.
+Having everything visualized in one place should save a lot of time while investigating problems of unmatched requests.

 ![WireMockInspector basic features presentation](wiremock_basic_features.gif)

+## Other issues?

+I have been using WireMock.NET for more than three years, and incorrectly prepared mappings were definitely the most common problem.
+I'm curious about your experience with WireMock.
+What challenges you've encountered and what has caused the most problems for you?
+Please share your thoughts and experiences in the comments section.